googlevr/gvr-unity-sdk/README.md

 Please note, we do not accept pull requests.

-## Migration to Unity 5.6 from GVR Unity SDK 1.40 or lower
+## Migration to Unity 5.6 from GVR SDK for Unity 1.40 or lower
-__Unity versions 5.6 or newer are required as of v1.40 of the GVR Unity SDK.__
+__Unity versions 5.6 or newer are required as of v1.40 of the GVR SDK for Unity.__

 Migration steps:

-1. Update the GVR Unity SDK to [1.40](https://github.com/googlevr/gvr-unity-sdk/blob/a3d1033260dab57cb0f4a62a770796fbd09fe37a/GoogleVRForUnity.unitypackage).
+1. Update the GVR SDK for Unity to [1.40](https://github.com/googlevr/gvr-unity-sdk/blob/a3d1033260dab57cb0f4a62a770796fbd09fe37a/GoogleVRForUnity.unitypackage).
 2. Migrate to Unity 5.6.0f3, or any newer version.
 The SDK will import or remove the unnecessary GVR libraries.
-3. Update the GVR Unity SDK to 1.70 (or latest).
+3. Update the GVR SDK for Unity to 1.70 (or latest).

 ## Usage Guide
 As of the 1.70 release, the `gvr-unity-sdk` git repo can be cloned and used directly in a Unity project.